abdullah2323442/thesisrepo-backup/sequence-academic.md

 **Figure 7.4.2:** Cross-batch student pool management demonstrating administrator's unrestricted access to students from multiple batches

-#### 7.4.3 Student Assignment with Intelligent Advisor Detection
+#### 7.4.3 Student Assignment with Advisor Auto-Detection

-The system automatically detects and assigns advisors based on the first student assigned to an admin-created group.
+The system automatically detects and assigns advisors when the first student is added to an admin-created group.

 ```mermaid
 sequenceDiagram